 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Apex School of Theology.

-Out of the 971 undergraduate students at Apex School of Theology, 87 (about 9%) are considered first-time/full-time degree seekers.
+Out of the 107 degree seeking undergraduates new to Apex School of Theology in 2016, 87 (about 81%) are considered first-time/full-time .

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Apex School of Theology about graduation rates for other more appropriate groups of students.